grossiM/DNN_neutrino_reco/README.md

   --> this will create all combination of different NN layout and produce separate naming folders where models, loss, training logs are saved

 - EVALUATION:
-  python3 Evaluate.py -c /path/to/JobOption/NNconfig.cfg -p neu
+  python3 Evaluate.py -c /path/to/JobOption/NNconfig.cfg -p pattern
-  --> this will avluate all the DNN models, created in the previous step
+  --> This will avluate all the DNN models, created in the previous step. `pattern` is the substring present in model names (directories) which one wants to evaluate.
+It can be used for model subset selection or to avoid crash due to possible files/directories in the input path, which do not contain DNN models.

 - PLOT:
   python3  plot_evaluated.py -c JobOption/NNplot_config.cfg